tvsnarayana/tech-interview-handbook/non-technical-tips/behavioural.md

 - Tell me about a time you were uncomfortable and how you dealt with it.
 - Explain a project that you worked on recently.
 - What do you think of Airbnb?
+- Tell me something about yourself and why you'd be a good fit for the position.
+- Name a situation where you were impressed by a company's customer service.
+- How did you work with senior management on large projects as well as multiple internal teams?
+- Tell me about a time you had to give someone terrible news.
+- If you were a gerbil, which gerbil would you be?

 ## Amazon